MatthijsKamstra/haxejs/intro.md

 ###For who is this?

-For clever, cool and handsome developers.
+For clever, cool and handsom developers.
 Duh! :D

 * Probably for JavaScript developers who already started with Haxe.
 * Developers who know that JavaScript sucks for bigger projects.
 * Developers who have tried CoffeeScript and TypeScript.
 * JavaScript developers who write more then a half a dozen classes.
 * Flash-developers looking for an AS3 replacement
-* Flash-developers starting with JS and trying to compete with plain JS-developers
+* Flash-developers starting with js and trying to compete with plain js-developers
-* Freelance developers working with JS
+* Freelance developers working with js
 * Small developers teams working on big projects

 ## Documentation goals

 I wanted to make contributing to this documentation as easy as possible.
-That's why I use Markdown.
-Developers use it, but is just writing in plane English so **everybody** can write documentation!
+That's why I use Markdown; developers use it, but is really just plane English so **everybody** can write documentation!
 And this documentation hosted on Github, developers favorite place to store code.
 Even if you are not a developer and/or don't want to clone everything, you still can modify the files on the website (you need account to login in and change the `.md` files).
 And as a final resort, you can leave your comments/suggestions/etc at the bottom of the page via Disqus.